marananni/2022ws_do_mn/coursework.md

 ##### The Rare Responsible Person

-Netflix states that "The Rare Responsible Person" is someone who thrives of freedom, simultaneously also being worth it.
+Netflix states that _The_ _Rare_ _Responsible_ _Person_ is someone who thrives of freedom, simultaneously also being worth it.
 In detail, this implies that an employee has the following characteristics:

 * Self motivating
 * Self aware